Rhoda: Everyone’s best friend

 Rhoda’s Jewishness was a main plot point in the episode titled “Some of My Best Friends are Rhoda.”
 In it, Mary has a new friend, Joanne, and the two start spending a lot of time together playing tennis at Joanne’s club.
 Joanne keeps coming up with excuses for excluding Rhoda.
 Finally, Mary asks her why she doesn’t want Rhoda along with them, and the truth comes out: The club doesn’t allow Jews.
 Joanne swears that she personally has no problem with Jewish people, but Mary exposes Joanne’s bigotry by pretending that she, Mary, is Jewish.

-Mary confronts an anti-Semitic friend in “Some of My Best Friends Are Rhoda,” The Mary Tyler Moore Show (Feb.
+At the 20-minute mark, Mary confronts an anti-Semitic friend in “Some of My Best Friends Are Rhoda,” The Mary Tyler Moore Show (Feb.
 26,1972)

 Another first: Rhoda utters the word “gay” on TV